Aiden-ytarame/PAMultiplayer/README.md

 * Go to settings->Gameplay
 * Type the Host Ip address, and port.
 * start any arcade level. (preferably the same as the host)

-when a client joins, it should* automatically restart the level for everyone.

 **NOTE: Pausing does not sync to other players, please do not pause unless you're gonna quit the level.**